Welcome

 Implications for Title Investigation

-When investigating title, you must identify any positive covenants affecting the property.
+When investigating title, you must identify any positive covenants affecting the property and evaluate how, notwithstanding the common law, they may bind your client.

-1. Identify the Covenant: Scrutinise conveyances, transfers, and charges registers for wording indicating positive obligations (repair, maintain, contribute, build, etc.).
+1. Identify the Covenant: Scrutinise conveyances, transfers, and the charges register for wording indicating positive obligations (repair, maintain, contribute, build, join, comply, pay, procure).
+For unregistered title, read the epitome of title and any referenced prior deed imposing covenants.

 2. Assess Enforceability: Determine if any mechanisms make the covenant binding on your buyer client (the successor in title).